-Once your condition(s) have been screened the online system will automatically confirm whether the condition can be covered and if so, on what basis and how much it will cost to do so.
+Once your condition(s) have been screened our online medical screening tool will automatically confirm whether the condition can be covered and if so, on what basis and how much it will cost to do so.
 All declared and accepted conditions WILL be noted and recorded on your certificate of Insurance.

 If you do not medically screen your pre-existing condition, any expenses arising from your pre-existing medical condition(s) will not be covered by this Insurance.

 Q5.
 Can Salt insure non-UK nationals?